 Vinyl is beautiful

-The first thing we need of course is a Turntable and it does not matter if it’s old or new because the same things can be done to either.
-The things I will show you have been done to many turntables and some were very old and some were very new costing more than a mini car but in each everyone got a much better sound.
+The first thing we need, of course, is a Turntable, and it does not matter if it’s old or new because the same things always done.
+The things I will show you done too many turntables and some were very old, and some were very new, costing more than a mini car but in each everyone got a much better sound.

-Before we start I would like to explain this can be done with any type of turntable but you must ensure that you have your turntable set up correctly as this is really the first thing to do.
-Make sure that the turntable is absolutely level by using a good spirit level because a few people that I have spoken to actually did not realize that you have to make the turntable level!
+Before we start, I would like to explain this done with any type of turntable, but you must ensure that you have your turntable set up correctly as this is the first thing to do.
+Make sure that the turntable is absolutely level by using the right spirit level because a few people that I have spoken to did not realise that you have to make the turntable level!

-Also please make sure that your tracking is correctly set.
+Also, please make sure that your tracking is correctly set.
 Please check your anti-skating and make sure that your tonearm is level when playing the record.
-Also please check your cartridge is correctly set in all ways and that your counterweights are correct.
+Also please verify your cartridge is correct in all ways and that your counterweights are correct.